 4. Allocate your resources and remedy any issues

 We’ve identified milestones, project phases, and resources.
-Now it’s time to start allocating your team members to your projects.
-While everything might make sense on paper, it’s not until you start assigning your team members to projects that you’ll be able to see the impact on the rest of your project pipeline.
+Now, it’s time to start allocating team members to projects.
+While everything might make sense on paper, it’s not until you start assigning team members to projects that you’ll be able to see the impact on the rest of your project pipeline.

-Resource management software can help to identify any potential issues with your plan and remedy them in real time.
+Resource management software can help identify potential issues with your plan and remedy them in real-time.
 For example, Bridgit Bench will indicate any allocation issues within your resource plan.
-If a team member is being over utilized, you can quickly adjust allocation percentages or replace them on a project with an available team member and see the impact of that change immediately.
+If a team member is being overutilized, you can quickly adjust allocation percentages or replace them on a project with an available team member and see the impact of that change immediately.

-Tip: Be sure to clearly communicate resource planning expectations for your project operations.
+Tip: Be sure to communicate resource planning expectations for your project operations clearly.
 If you want weekly updates from your Project Managers, let them know how you expect them to communicate with you.

 5. Evaluate & Compare with your historical project data

 Effective resource management doesn’t happen overnight.
-Evaluating your resource strategy when a project is complete will help to identify areas of improvement.
+Evaluating your resource strategy when a project is complete will help identify areas for improvement.
 Resource management is an ongoing process.
 As such, improving your resource management should be as well.

 According to FMI, 90% of collected data goes unused in the construction industry.
 Similar to planning your resources, take the time to compare your recently completed project with your historical projects of similar scope.
-Doing a project “debrief” can help to identify the areas where you performed well, and also where you may have gone off track.
-Use your historical data to your advantage to repeat past successes and, equally important, avoid past missteps.
+Doing a project “debrief” can help identify the areas where you performed well and where you may have gone off track.
+Use your historical data to repeat past successes and, equally important, avoid past missteps.

 6. Take a step back

-Evaluating individual projects can help to improve the effectiveness from one project to the next, but it’s important to also take a step back and evaluate your performance as an organization.
+Evaluating individual projects can help to improve the effectiveness from one project to the next.
+Still, it’s important to take a step back and evaluate your organizational performance.
 Ask yourself:

 Repeat business is also a key indicator of customer satisfaction.
-Taking a look at historical projects from repeat customers can help to identify what led your clients to come back with more projects.
+Looking at historical projects from repeat customers can help identify what led your clients to come back with more projects.

-By evaluating your projects and identifying what worked and what didn’t, you’ll be able to continually improve your resource strategy from one project to the next.
+You can continually improve your resource strategy from one project to the next by evaluating your projects and identifying what worked and what didn’t.
 Effective resource management takes time, commitment, and an ongoing desire to learn and improve.